Decapterus russelli: Human usage

 Decapterus russelli is fished for wherever it occurs, normally using seine nets and trawls.
 In 1999 the total catch was just short of 160,000 tonnes, with the two major fishing nations being Thailand and Malaysia, which landed 82,000 tonnes and 70,160 tonnes respectively.
-Since the 1950s The weight of Indian scad landed fluctuates and there is no increasing or decreasing trend apparent in the population, however in south-east Asia there has been a marked increase in effort which has not seen an increase n landings suggesting the fishery is over-exploited.
+Since the 1950s the weight of Indian scad landed fluctuates and there is no increasing or decreasing trend apparent in the population, however in south-east Asia there has been a marked increase in effort which has not seen an increase in landings suggesting the fishery is over-exploited.
 It is generally marketed fresh, may be dried or salted, as well as being sold frozen and canned.

 Etymology

-The specific name honours the Scottish surgeon and herpetologist Patrick Russell (1726-1805) who had described and illustrated in 1803 but did not give it a specific name.
+The specific name honours the Scottish surgeon and herpetologist Patrick Russell (1726–1805) who had described and illustrated in 1803 but did not give it a specific name.